MateoGiraz/MateoGiraz/README.md

 ### Hi there 👋

-- Computer Science student at ORT Uruguay
+- Computer engineering student at ORT Uruguay